Tso Kar

-The Tso Kar or Tsho kar is a fluctuating salt lake known for its size and depth situated in the Rupshu Plateau and valley in Leh district in the southern part in Union Territory of Ladakh in India.It is located 102 km from Leh City, the capital of Ladakh.
+The Tso Kar or Tsho kar is a fluctuating salt lake known for its size and depth situated in the Rupshu Plateau and valley in Changthang district in the southern part in Union Territory of Ladakh in India.It is located 102 km from Leh City, the capital of Ladakh.
 It is also recognised as India's 42nd Ramsar site.

 Etymology

 The name Tso Kar refers to the white salt efflorescence on the margins of the lake caused by the evaporation of the saline waters.